Gough Whitlam's birthplace

 Ngara was the birthplace of the 21st prime minister of Australia, Gough Whitlam.
-It is located at 46 Rowland Street, Kew, a suburb of Melbourne, Victoria.
+It was located at 46 Rowland Street, Kew, a suburb of Melbourne, Victoria.
 "Ngara" means "to listen, hear and think" in the Darug language of the Darug or Iyora (Eora) Aboriginal people in the Sydney area.

 Construction

 Harry Frederick ("Fred") Whitlam and Martha ("Mattie") Whitlam née Maddocks, were married on 10 September 1914 and on 18 December 1914, bought a block of land in Rowland Street Kew with a mortgage from the State Savings Bank of Victoria (under the Credit Foncier programme) signed off on 30 January 1915.
 Mattie's father, Edward, who was a Master Builder by profession, built, and probably designed the house for the new couple.
 Plans were prepared by February 1915, and construction completed by May 1915.
 Ngara was a brick Edwardian villa with Marseille pattern terracotta tile roof and timber finishes.
 It was partly demolished in mid 2014, with joinery, fireplaces and floors dismantled, but the components were left on site.